-According to the Alzheimer's Association a startling 5.3 million people in the United States alone suffer with Alzheimer's disease spending a whopping $172 billion dollars a year in related costs.
+According to the Alzheimer's Association, a startling 5.3 million people in the United States suffer from Alzheimer's disease, spending a whopping $172 billion dollars a year in related costs.
 Despite awareness and research into this troublesome and life robbing disease the rate of death from Alzheimer's rose 46.1% from 2000 to 2006.

 These statistics are one reason why November is such an important month for those suffering from Alzheimer's as well as those caring for loved ones suffering from Alzheimer's disease.
 November is National Alzheimer's Awareness Month.

 Whether or not you know or care for someone with Alzheimer's disease it's vital to be aware of early warning signs of Alzheimer's and do all you can to help them live the most vibrant and full life even with this sometimes confusing disease.
 If you don't know anyone with this devastating disease pass this information on to someone who does.

 Alzheimer's is a disease of the brain causing dementia.
 In fact, Alzheimer's is the most common culprit of disturbing dementia.
 In this disease, the brain is attacked and everyday functions that many of us take for granted become impossible or at best extremely difficult to do.

 The Hearing Loss and Alzheimer's Connection

 You may be wondering by now what Alzheimer's has to do with hearing loss.
 Hearing loss and Alzheimer's, as well as dementia from other causes, can be intricately connected.